wehlutyk/2016-09-daad-research-project/project.md

 ### Planned work {-}

 The first work item solves the main problem we encountered in the preliminary data: a flavour of spam.
-Indeed, some sentences entered by the subjects were nonsensical, or addressed directly to the experimenter, and had to be discarded along with all the sentences following them in a chain (the final accumulated spam made up 22.4% of our data, and led to unevenly shaped trees because of branches being cut off before they ended).
+Indeed, some sentences entered by the subjects were nonsensical, or addressed directly to the experimenter, and had to be discarded along with all the sentences following them in a chain (the final accumulated spam made up 22.4% of our data, and led to unevenly-shaped trees because of branches being cut off before they ended).
 Aside from improving instructions, we will implement a scoring system linked to subjects' final payment, giving them a real incentive to perform along clear rules.
 Each sentence transformed will increase a subject's score, and subjects will have the option to flag sentences as nonsensical.
-If we confirm that a flagged sentence is spam, the original author loses score points and therefore money, with immediate feedback (if the sentence is not spam, the subject who abusively flagged it is the one to lose points).
+When that happens, and if we confirm that a flagged sentence is spam, the original author loses score points and therefore money, with immediate feedback (if the sentence is not spam, the subject who abusively flagged it is the one to lose points).
 As similar schemes -- communicating a set of clear incentive rules linked to subject payment -- are also used in several online platforms, we are confident this will prevent spam in further iterations.

 The second work item concerns the types of sentences we use in the experiment.